Xydez/bittorrent-rs/README.md

 * Make sure all Worker in session.peers are alive
   * Remember to join the tasks
 * Make sure piece.availability is updated
-* Always send a `bittorrent::wire::Message::Cancel` when the peer worker shuts down
+* Send `bittorrent::wire::Message::Cancel` if session shuts down during download
 * Announce started/completed/stopped to tracker

 ## Active projects